Stuycs-K/lab11-stuyrim-4-lijine-yinx/README.md

 50 hp
 **weapon**
-Staff
+- Staff
 **moves**
-Support move
+- Support move
-- heals 20 hp and makes healed ally do 25% more damage Attack move
+- heals 20 hp and makes healed ally do 25% more damage
+- Attack move
 - 10 dmg
-Special:
+- Special:
-Heal yourself for 20 hp but consume xx mana.
+- Heal yourself for 20 hp but consume xx mana.

 ## Mage

 60 hp
-**weapn**
+**weapon**
-Wand
+- Wand
 **moves**
-Attack
+- Attack
- - does 15 dmg and makes enemies do 20% less damage Special
+- does 15 dmg and makes enemies do 20% less damage
+- Special
 - does 20 dmg and applies burn to enemy team (burn does 5 damage each round)